ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

-It is suggested that multiple Designated Experts be appointed who are able to represent the perspectives of different applications using this specification, in order to enable broadly informed review of registration decisions.
+It is suggested that multiple Designated Experts be appointed who are able to represent the perspectives of different applications using this specification, to enable broadly informed review of registration decisions.
 In cases where a registration decision could be perceived as creating a conflict of interest for a particular Expert, that Expert should defer to the judgment of the other Experts.